TOP

 Table Du Renard

-The mystical Dogon Country is one of the last outposts of African ancient wisdom in the world it's also the most visited area in Mali.
+The mystical Dogon Country is one of the last outposts of African ancient wisdom in the world, it's also the most visited area in Mali.
 The various villages differ quite a bit.
-In the Dogon village of Sangha, learn the traditional way that people greet each time pass they pass one another.
+In the Dogon village of Sangha, learn the traditional way that people greet each other when they pass one another.
 See the table drawn in the sand called (Table du

 San Toro